runspired/warp-drive/README.md

 **inverse**

-If `options.inverse` is not defined, ember-orm attempts to build the inverse based on the type of relationship specified, the `property` it was attached with and the `relatedModelName`.
+If `options.inverse` is not defined, warp-drive attempts to build the inverse based on the type of relationship specified, the `property` it was attached with and the `relatedModelName`.